 1. Preheat oven to 180°C. Line a baking tray with baking paper.

-2. In large bowl, combine almond meal and fine coconut.
+2. In a large bowl, combine the almond meal and coconut.

-3. In smaller bowl, combine tahini, coconut milk and maple syrup until well combined.
+3. In a smaller bowl, combine tahini, coconut milk and maple syrup until well combined.

 4. Pour wet ingredients into dry and combine.
 Gently stir through almond pieces.

-5. Spoon mixture onto baking tray.
-Flatten with back of fork or spoon.
+5. Spoon the mixture onto the baking tray.
+Flatten with the back of a fork or spoon.

 7. Allow cookies to cool completely before drizzling with melted chocolate.
 Sprinkle with extra chopped almonds.

-What’s your favourite use for tahini?
+What’s your favourite way to use tahini?
 Tag us in your favourite recipes on Instagram!

 Sign up to our newsletter